Pest Control Services

 Sticky traps catch mice, spiders, and insects without a drop of poison.
 Just place them where tiny hands and paws can’t reach.

-Food-grade DE (mentioned earlier) is safe enough that some people actually eat it as a supplement.
-It won't hurt your fur babies if they investigate.
+Food grade DE (as previously discussed) is so safe that some people actually consume it as a supplement.
+It will not harm your pets if they happen to get into it.

 Sustainable Pest Control Practices

-Companion planting is genius.
-Put basil next to tomatoes and hornworms stay away.
+Companion planting is smart.
+Put basil with tomatoes and hornworms stay away.
 Plant marigolds to repel nematodes.
-Nature doing the work for you—what's not to love?
+Nature doing the work for you-what's not to love?

-Rotating crops in your garden prevents pest populations from establishing.
+Rotating crops in your garden pest populations from becoming established.
 They show up looking for last year's buffet and find something they hate instead.

 Proper waste management makes your home less attractive to pests.
 Sealed compost bins, regular garbage removal, and clean drains mean pests move along to easier targets.